 LMSW-C, 25 years of experience

 What to Expect During Our First Telehealth Mental Health Session Welcome!
-I want to thank you for taking the step to begin your mental health journey—it takes courage to seek support, and I’m here to walk alongside you in a safe, respectful, and supportive space.
-Our first session, conducted via telehealth, will primarily serve as an intake and assessment session.
-This means I’ll be asking a variety of questions to get to know you better—your current challenges, your history, and what has led you to seek therapy at this time.
-This process allows me to gain a fuller picture of your emotional, psychological, social, and environmental context, which helps us design a treatment approach tailored to your unique needs.
-1. Introduction and Building Rapport We'll begin with brief introductions and take some time to get comfortable with each other.
-I value transparency, empathy, and collaboration, and I’ll do my best to create an atmosphere where you feel safe, heard, and respected.
-Trust is foundational in therapy, and the therapeutic relationship itself is often a key agent of change—so we’ll also take time to explore any preferences or concerns you have about therapy.
-2. Intake and Clinical Assessment This portion includes: A review of your presenting concerns—what brought you here today.
-Exploration of your mental health history, including previous therapy experiences (if any).
-Discussion of medical, family, social, and cultural background.
-Overview of your daily functioning, strengths, supports, and areas of difficulty.
-An opportunity to set goals for therapy together.
-Please know that you’re welcome to share only what you feel comfortable sharing—this is your space, and we will move at your pace.
-3. Overview of Therapeutic Approaches Depending on your needs, we may draw from several evidence-based therapeutic approaches, including: Cognitive Behavioral Therapy (CBT): We'll explore the connection between your thoughts, feelings, and behaviors, and identify patterns that may be contributing to distress.
-CBT involves learning practical skills to challenge negative thinking, manage emotions, and make behavioral changes.
-Psychoeducation: I believe knowledge is empowering.
-I’ll provide education about symptoms, diagnoses (if applicable), coping strategies, and tools for emotional regulation so you can better understand and manage your experiences.
-Culturally Sensitive Therapy: If you are navigating the challenges of cultural identity, immigration, or transitioni
+Thank you for taking the courageous step to begin your mental health therapy journey.
+Seeking support for anxiety, depression, PTSD, trauma, ADHD, stress, or relationship challenges is a brave and important step, and I’m here to walk alongside you in a safe, supportive, and nonjudgmental teletherapy space.
+Our first session, conducted via telehealth counseling, will primarily serve as an intake and clinical assessment session.
+During this session, I’ll ask questions to better understand your emotional, psychological, social, and environmental context, which allows us to create a personalized, evidence-based treatment plan tailored to your unique needs.
+1. Introduction and Building Rapport We’ll start with introductions and take time to get comfortable.
+I prioritize empathy, transparency, and collaboration in therapy, creating a space where you feel heard, validated, and respected.
+Building trust in the therapeutic relationship is foundational to effective therapy, and we’ll discuss any preferences or concerns you have about your mental health counseling experience.
+2. Intake and Clinical Assessment During this phase, we’ll explore: Your presenting concerns and reasons for seeking therapy.
+Your mental health history, including prior therapy experiences and coping strategies.
+Relevant medical, family, social, and cultural background.
+Your daily functioning, personal strengths, supports, and challenges.
+Collaborative goal-setting for therapy to support growth, emotional regulation, and well-being.
+You are welcome to share only what feels comfortable—this is your safe space, and we will proceed at your pace.
+3. Overview of Evidence-Based Therapeutic Approaches Depending on your needs, we may use one or more evidence-based therapy modalities, including: Cognitive Behavioral Therapy (CBT): Explore the connection between thoughts, feelings, and behaviors, identify patterns contributing to distress, and develop practical skills for managing emotions, challenging negative thinking, and behavior change.
+Psychoeducation: Gain knowledge about symptoms, diagnoses, coping strategies, and mental health tools to better understand and manage your experiences.
+Culturally Sensitive Therapy: Navigate cultural identity, acculturation stress, immigration challenges, and diversity-related stressors within a respectful and understanding environment.
+Trauma-Informed Therapy: Address the effect

 **My Experience with CBT and How I Use It in Practice** As a provider committed to compassionate and evidence-based care, I frequently use **Cognitive Behavioral Therapy (CBT)** to support individuals navigating challenges such as **anxiety, depression, ADHD, and addiction**.
 CBT is a widely respected therapeutic approach that focuses on identifying and shifting unhelpful thought patterns and behaviors that contribute to emotional distress.
 What I appreciate most about CBT is that it empowers clients—it’s not just about “talking through problems,” but about developing **practical tools and strategies** that promote long-term emotional health and well-being. **An Empathetic, Empowering Approach to Healing** CBT helps people see the connection between their **thoughts, feelings, and behaviors**.
 When we’re struggling—whether with persistent worry, low mood, impulsivity, or cravings—our thoughts can become distorted and self-critical.
 CBT gently challenges these patterns and replaces them with healthier, more balanced ways of thinking.
 It’s a very **collaborative and compassionate approach**.
 I always meet clients where they are emotionally and culturally, working at a pace that feels right for them.
 Many people find comfort in the structure of CBT, especially during periods of overwhelm or uncertainty.
 Together, we build coping tools that not only relieve current distress but support **ongoing personal growth and resilience**. **Examples of How CBT Can Help** * **Anxiety**: CBT helps individuals identify anxious thoughts like “Something bad is going to happen” and replace them with more grounded, realistic perspectives.
 We also use relaxation skills and gradual exposure to reduce fear over time. * **Depression**: People struggling with depression often have thoughts like “I’m a failure” or “Nothing will ever change.”
 CBT helps break the cycle of negative thinking by encouraging small, meaningful actions and reshaping inner self-talk. * **ADHD**: CBT is effective for addressing the **emotional aspects** of ADHD such as low self-esteem, frustration, or shame.
 It also helps with time management, organization, and developing routines by using **practical, behavior-based strategies**. * **Addiction**: In CBT for addiction, we explore the thought patterns and triggers that lead to substance use.
 Together, we build a toolkit of alternative coping skills—like grounding techniques, self-soothing, and problem-solving—to stay on the path of recovery. **Why CBT Is So Helpful for Ongoing Healing** One of the most powerful aspects of CBT is that it **teaches lifelong coping skills**.
 Clients often leave therapy feeling more capable of managing life’s ups and downs on their own.
 These skills continue to grow over time, supporting not only symptom relief but also deeper healing and self-understanding.
 Above all, CBT is **hopeful**—it shows that change is possible, even if life has felt stuck or overwhelming for a long time.